Code Geass Watch Order: Where to Start with Anime Series and Movies

 Whether you want to watch the recap movies or not, we recommend you watch the original first to understand what made the series so popular at the beginning.

-Code Geass: Movie Watch Order
+Code Geass: The Movie Watch Order

 Code Geass Watch Order: Movie

-If you can’t get enough Code Geass in your life and want to also explore the movies, we recommend this watch order:
+If you can’t get enough Code Geass in your life and want to explore the movies, we recommend this watch order:

 1. Code Geass: Lelouch of the Rebellion (Season 1)